robindrew/robindrew-trading/README.md

 ### Processing Candles

 The **IPriceCandleStreamSink** is an event driven interface to handle price candles.
+This can be anything from a file to which the candles are to be written, to an implementation of **ITradingStrategy** that is to be applied to the candles.

 For live price handling, this interface will be driven directly by the price stream implementation for your provider.
+See the foot of this page for available providers.

-For backtesting, this interface will be driven from a **IPriceCandStreamSource** streaming data from local files or a database.
+For backtesting, this interface will be driven from a **IPriceCandStreamSource** streaming historic candles from local files or a database.

     // For backtesting we firstly create a source of candles from historic data files